husamrio/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## Synopsis

 This project introduces functions and nested loops in C programming.
-Each .c file contains a different function while the holberton.h file contains all the function prototypes.
+Each .c file contains a different function while the h file contains all the function prototypes.

 ### Description of what each file does
 0. prints "0-putchar.c"